Franco T.,

 3. Start small

-Not "we transform everything with AI."
-But: A pilot.
-A problem.
+Not "we are transforming everything with AI."
+Instead: One pilot.
+One problem.
 Clear metrics.
-If that works, scale.
+If it works, scale.
 If not, learn.

-What does it mean if the project is successful?
-How do you measure that?
+What does it mean for the project to be successful?
+How do you measure it?
 Write it down before you start.

 5. Take governance seriously

 The EU AI Act is not optional.
-If your model runs in sensitive areas - recruiting, credits, medicine - then there are regulatory requirements.
+If your model operates in sensitive areas—recruiting, lending, medicine—then there are regulatory requirements.
 Ignoring them is expensive.

 What You Can Do

-1. List the three biggest business problems - not IT problems, business problems.
+List the three biggest business problems - not IT problems, business problems.
 Where are you losing money?
 Where are customers frustrated?
-Where are errors occurring?
+Where do errors occur?

-2. Ask yourself for each: Could AI help here?
-Be honest - sometimes a simple rule-based system is better than machine learning.
+Ask yourself for each one: Could AI help here?
+Be honest—sometimes a simple rule-based system is better than machine learning.

-3. Assess your data situation - If you wanted to train a model tomorrow, could you provide the data to the data scientist?
+Assess your data situation - If you wanted to train a model tomorrow, could you give the data to a data scientist?
 Is it clean?
 Structured?

-4. Talk to the business - Not just IT.
-Would someone from the specialty area use the result?
-Is there genuine interest?
+Talk to the business - Not just IT.
+Would someone from the business unit use the result?
+Is there genuine interest there?

 The Point

 AI is not a magical thing.
 It is a tool.
-A very powerful, but a tool.
+A very powerful one, but still a tool.

 AI creates value when you solve the right problems.
-When you are realistic about capabilities and limits.
+When you are realistic about possibilities and limits.
 When your data is in order.
 When the business is behind it.

-Companies that are successful with AI do not have the best technology.
+The companies that succeed with AI do not have the best technology.
 They have the clearest goals.
 They know what they want to achieve.
-They measure if it works.
+They measure whether it works.

-That's not sexy.
-That's not hype.
+That is not sexy.
+That is not hype.
 But it works.

-Do you want to approach AI strategically - not as a hype project?
-We help Swiss companies find the right problems and achieve real ROI.
+You want to approach AI strategically—not as a hype project?
+We help Swiss companies identify the right problems and achieve real ROI.
 Talk to us.